-Opening in the face of a Pandemic
+Opening In the Face of a Pandemic

 By Eric Johnson

-There are increasing indications that the pressure of the current state of lockdown parameters are creating anxieties and a push by affected citizens to re-open businesses and organizations, at least to a certain degree.
+There are increasing indications that the pressure of the current state of lockdown parameters is creating anxieties and a push by affected citizens to re-open businesses and organizations, at least to a certain degree.
 Organizations are approaching this with the idea that demand to a certain extent may increase due to the pent-up nature of the economy looking to restart.
 While this may depend on the particular goods and services offered, all organizations can benefit from specific approaches during this period of potential customer return.

 Manage customer expectations and look to increase marketshare